johnmcraig/blazor-book-manager/README.md

 - SQL + Dapper for database transactions
 - Bootstrap 4

-### Tools
+### Additional Built-in Tools

+The API project contains the following:

-Swagger - Api/resource documentation testing from the Swashbuckler package for the client.
+- Swagger - Api/resource documentation testing from the Swashbuckler package for the client.

-NLog - for logging request from the Api and any additional errors that are saved as text documents for review.
+- NLog - for logging request from the Api and any additional errors that are saved as text documents for review.

 ### Database Setup